Renting is not always cheaper than owning your own home but is more accessible and offers you more flexibility

 - Keeping the property in a clean and tidy condition and in a reasonable decorative order

-- Repairing or replacing anything you've broken or damaged
+- Repairing or replacing anything you have broken or damaged and reporting to us when you can’t

 - Keeping the interior of the property in reasonable decorative order